 We welcome students with different backgrounds and perspectives into our learning community.
-Approximately 14 percent of Carnegie Mellon’s graduate and undergraduate student bodies are considered international students.
+Approximately 14 percent of Carnegie Mellon’s undergraduate student body and 18 percent of first-year students are considered international students.

 Carnegie Mellon is ranked in the top 12 for National Universities with the highest percentage of international undergraduates, with students from outside of the United States making up between 13 and 27 percent of the degree-seeking undergraduate student body in fall 2011, according to the U.S. News Short List.